-The Eastspring Investments Group Responsible Investment Policy ("RI Policy") is applicable to all strategies that we directly manage and in all markets in which our Local Business Units ("LBUs") operate.
-In the case of third-party client mandates and funds delegated to third parties, we agree to meet clients' ESG requirements in consultation with Eastspring.
+The Eastspring Investments Group Responsible Investment Policy ("RI Policy") is applicable to all strategies that we directly manage or sub-delegate, and in all markets in which our Local Business Units ("LBUs") operate.
+In the case of third-party client mandates, we agree to meet clients' ESG requirements in consultation with Eastspring.